(Written in 2016, but it’s been nice to revisit this story in 2024.)

 By 2013 my riding was getting smoother, I still larked around at times, but I enjoyed pushing myself with the sport, don’t get me wrong wakeboarding can sometimes be really scary and building up the courage to do a new trick can take time, but it’s worth it when you get there.
 That year due to too much landing off big jumps and probably having bendy joints my hamstring partially tore, so I was off the board for 8 weeks, however I did work out I could go round the cable on my tummy using a knee board in that time…and a ringo…and just my tummy.
 So never despair there’s always a way to get on the water people!

 Wakeboarding competitions were always something I watched over the years and cheered on others I never thought I’d be in one myself.
 In 2013 WMSki ran a low key locals competition my hamstring was good enough for the small jumps at this stage.
-So I entered did my best under the circumstances, but I think it would be fair to say…I was last!
+So I entered and did my best under the circumstances, but I think it would be fair to say…I was last!
 Even if I had been fully fit I still would have been last lol!

 At the end of 2013 WMSki’s lease came to an end at Lake 11 and this incredible facility where I’d made so many friends closed.
 It was devastating for our community and a huge change in lifestyle for all us members.
 However I was later to find out WMSki full cable at lake 11 closing was the best thing that could happen for my riding.